arsalan-mousavian/Navigation/README.md

 ```
 @inproceedings{MousavianArxiv18,
-  author = {A. Mousavian and A.toshev and M. Fiser and J. Kosecka and J. Davidson},
+  author = {A. Mousavian and A. Toshev and M. Fiser and J. Kosecka and J. Davidson},
   title = {Visual Representations for Semantic Target Driven Navigation},
   booktitle = {arXiv:1805.06066},
   year = {2018},